 Our meetings presentations cover events and politics affecting the business environment.
 We provide civic and community information, plans for development of new businesses, roads, trade areas, recreational areas and Educational projects of vital interest to East Fort Worth.

 EFWBA advocates for the advancement, development, and improvement of the infra-structure of East Fort Worth (this includes street design, zoning, landscaping, and beautification projects), reviewing and critiqueing issues and projects of interest to business and community of East Fort Worth.

 The mission is still the same today for this long-lived organization.
-It was founded in 1974 as a 501(c)4 so that it could be involved in non-partisan political issues.
+Since its inception in 1974 as a 501(c)4, so that we could be involved in non-partisan political issues.
 Working with the neighborhoods and Fort Worth City Government offices for the betterment of East Fort Worth sometimes leads to involvement in the political arena.